Share this PageBack To Main Page | Email Us

 (2) http://www.digital-brilliance.com/kab/link.htm

-Liberty To The Captives does not agree with and warns against the dispensationalist once-saved-always-saved/pre-trib rapture doctrines held by David Cloud, Peter Ruckman, Gail Riplinger, and Dr. Waite of Bible For Today.
-(See: John Darby Version: Doctrinal Changes to the Bible)
+Liberty To The Captives disagrees with and warns against the dispensationalist unconditional eternal security, Pre-Tribulation Rapture doctrines held by individuals such as David Cloud, Peter Ruckman, Gail Riplinger, and Dr. Waite of Bible For Today.

 Return to: Barbara Aho, Which Bible is Your Final Authority?
 Page 2

-Also see: Barbara Aho Bids Goodspeed to King James 1611 and (outside link) Non-Ruckmanite Answers to Anti-KJV Questions
+Also see: Barbara Aho Bids Goodspeed to King James 1611 and (outside link)

 Main index: New King James Version and the One World Church